Assimilate: Plot

 Kayla explains that there is a flower shop van that could serve as an escape vehicle.
 In order to reach it, they display the same emotions as the copies, fooling the doubles.
 They pass by the burned corpses of the townspeople, and Zach manages to get the keys.
 However, Kayla witnesses a process in which the kids are coerced by their parents to be bitten and copied.
 Kayla poses as a copy and finds Joey, but a single tear is seen by a copy and exposes her ruse.
 Zach is able to grab Kayla, but Joey runs off to a family cabin in the woods (Kayla having instructed him to).
 In the forest, Zach finds Randy, but it's revealed that Randy was killed and replaced with a copycat, and Kayla and Zach are forced to drown the copy.
 Zach makes a plan to upload another one of his vlogs to YouTube, hoping to tell the world what is happening.
 However, since both Zach and Kayla were bitten by the bugs earlier, their copies come to kill them.
-Zach and Kayla fend off their clones with cyanide gas (distracting them with images on the monitors), killing them, and they are able to upload the vlog onto YouTube.
+Zach and Kayla fend off their clones by flooding the room with carbon dioxide (distracting them with images on the monitors), suffocating them, and they are able to upload the vlog onto YouTube.

 The two run into the woods into the cabin, where they find Joey staring at the TV screen, having escaped with both Kayla and Joey cuddling each other for comfort as they weep over being orphaned.
 In a reveal through TV displays, Zach and Kayla watch in horror as feeds from Washington, D.C., Beijing, Agra, Paris, London, New York and Tokyo show copies burning the corpses of dead humans and walking in the same emotionless state as previously seen.
 Zach, Kayla, and Joey realize their town was among the last to be hit by the copies.

 The final scene shows the YouTube video comment section, where it's revealed that multiple people are still alive in different cities of the world, specifically Boston, Nanjing and Prague.
 However, the state of the Earth is unknown, with the copies now outnumbering the humans.